+Leopold straightened his shoulders and raised his chin.
 In utter silence, he pulled the string that tied his cape and released the knot.
-With a soft whoosh of fabric, the cape slid from his shoulders and pooled on the floor at his feet.
+With a soft whoosh of fabric, the cape slid from his shoulders and pooled on the stage floor at his feet.
 Deftly, he opened the buttons of his coat, and keeping the audience under his cool gaze, he whipped it so quickly off his arms and shoulders, that a woman in the front row gasped.

-He dropped it, too, to the floor.
-With two delicate fingers, he raised his hand to his hat, grasped the brim and removed it, as if doffing it for a lady.
+With two delicate fingers, he raised his hat, as if doffing it for a lady.
 He showed the white satin of the interior to the audience and, never moving his gaze from the far seats, dropped it softly onto his coat and cape.

 In only his shirtsleeves and waistcoat, he carefully removed each glove in turn, first the left, then the right, leaving them on the pile of clothing.
-He took another breath, listened as it eased over his mustache, before rolling up the sleeve of only his left arm.
+He took another breath before rolling up the sleeve of his left arm.
 When it was folded back to his elbow he finally flicked his glance to his white forearm.
 Like a bracelet, the dark tattoo encircling his wrist shown starkly against his pale skin.
-Its intricate design wove in and out of itself almost in the form of a Celtic knot, but was nothing so whimsical.
+Its intricate design wove in and out of itself almost in the form of a Celtic knot but was nothing so whimsical.
 For the Eye of Providence etched on the inside of his wrist, right at the pulse point, took any possible quaintness away from the black design.
 The eye stared back at him with intricate detail as if it were capable of blinking at any moment.
 He had wanted the mark once, begged for it.
 Now he hated the sight of it.

 Holding his marked wrist forward toward the audience, he pulled a small item from the pocket in his waistcoat with his free hand.
 He held it with two fingers, the other three digits poised above it.
 It was second nature, this expression of his fingers, always proving to the punters that nothing was in his hands, all the while hiding whatever he wished in the palm of it.